pragkhard/ReactJs-Interview-prepration/Notes.md

 npm  - (Node Package Manager) installs packages globally or locally npx - (Node Package eXecute) Runs packages without installing them globally

+Normal Dependencies (dependencies) -Needed for the app to run in production Dev Dependencies (devDependencies) - Only required for development/testing

 Bundlers
 ----------
 bundlers are tools used to combine multiple files (such as JavaScript, CSS, and images) from a project so that it can be shipped to production.